How Can Therapy Help with Anxiety?

 If I can anticipate everything, I can prevent something bad from happening.

-These parts can feel exhausting, but they don’t step back easily because they are protecting something more vulnerable underneath.
-Often, they are guarding parts of you that carry earlier experiences of fear, helplessness, abandonment, or shame.
+Whatever exact part might be surfacing, it can feel exhausting.
+To make it extra hard (because, why not), these parts don’t step back easily because they are often protecting something more vulnerable underneath.
+Frequently, they are guarding other anxious parts of you that carry earlier experiences of trauma, fear, helplessness, abandonment, or shame.

 You might notice this system showing up in different ways: